If you are looking for a beginner calisthenics workout, then you are in the right place.

 The main splits in the calisthenics community are:

-This type of split is not good for a beginner because you have to train six days a week for any adaptations to occur.
+In our opinion, this type of split is not good for a beginner because you have to train four days a week for any adaptations to occur.

-However, your body is not ready for that much volume if you are a beginner.
+Unfortunately, if you are just starting, your body is not ready for that much volume.

-Bent-arm/straight-arm is ideal when you reach an intermediate stage and want to focus more on calisthenics skills, rather than strength.
+BA/SA is ideal when you reach the intermediate stage and want to start focusing on strength skills.

-The straight-arm day will only consist of exercises done with your elbows completely locked, such as: planche, front lever, press to handstand, etc.
+The straight-arm day will only consist of exercises done with your elbows completely locked: planche, front lever, press to handstand, etc.

-The bent-arm day will only consist of dynamic exercises in which you bend at the elbow, such as pull-ups, dips, push-ups, etc.
+The bent-arm day will only consist of dynamic exercises in which you bend the elbow: pull-ups, dips, push-ups, etc.

 Upper/lower is, in our opinion, the most beginner friendly split.